CARMANAH WALBRAN

 The main campsite area is located near the parking area on the service road with picnic tables, tent pads and fire rings.
 Water is no longer available at this Park.
 Please bring in your own water supply.

-A backcountry camping fee is charged and a self-serve registration vault is located in the parking lot at the Carmanah Valley Trailhead.
+A backcountry camping fee is charged and a self-serve registration fee vault is located in the parking lot near the Information Kiosk.
 Park Visitors also have the option to register and pre-pay on-line at http:/www.env.gov.bc.ca/bcparks/registration.
 The registration fee allows for overnight camping in backcountry areas but does not guarantee that a campsite in a specific area will be available.